gardener/gardener-extension-provider-alicloud/docs/usage/usage.md

   # natGateway:
     # eipAllocationID: eip-ufxsdg122elmszcg
 ```
+The `dualStack.enabled` flag specifies whether dual-stack or IPv4-only should be supported by the infrastructure.
+When the flag is set to `true` an Alicloud provided IPv6 CIDR block will be attached to the VPC.
+And two extra vswitches with IPv6 CIDR and one ipv6Gateway will be created in the VPC.

 The `networks.vpc` section describes whether you want to create the shoot cluster in an already existing VPC or whether to create a new one: